dharmafly/noodle/README.md

 Usage
 -----

-The server can accept scrape DOM Selection queries in a variety of ways:
+The server can accept scraping queries in a variety of ways:

 ### JSONP